-Like all meetings, retrospectives can easily become time-wasters that do more damage than good, because if held inertly, they tend to become a longer version of the daily standup meeting but with no added value.
+Like all meetings, retrospectives can easily become time-wasters that do more damage than good.
+If held inertly, they tend to become longer versions of the daily standup meeting but with no added value.

-To avoid that, Kanban provides a very simple solution called a Service Delivery Review (SDR).
-It allows you to inspect your workflow in detail and foster a spirit of continuous improvement by focusing on the work, not the responsible team member.
+To avoid that, Kanban provides a straightforward solution called a Service Delivery Review (SDR).
+It allows you to inspect your workflow in detail and foster a continuous improvement spirit by focusing on the work, not the responsible team member.

 Additionally, these “Kanban retrospectives” can be customized to your team’s needs and way of work, so you don’t invest more time than necessary to attend them and get value from each meeting.

 The Service Delivery Review is one of the seven Kanban cadences.
 It is the Kanban way of doing retrospectives and is focused on checking the team’s performance against commitments, customer-focused metrics, quality, lead time, classes of services, etc.

 These retrospective meetings aim to gather with the team and inspect in detail your Kanban board to solve existing problems and identify room for improvement in your process.

 As the creator of the Kanban method, David Anderson explains, “service delivery reviews must facilitate focused discussion between a superior and a subordinate about demand, observed system capability and fitness for purpose comparison of capability against fitness criteria metrics and target conditions, and agreement on actions to be taken to improve capability.”

 As an added benefit, these retrospective meetings allow your team members to feel more involved in managing the work process and voice their opinions and concerns.